BCLibraries/bc-libraries-site-hugo/content/experiments/labs.md

 type: "experiments"
 ---

-BC Libraries Beta is our experimental lab.
+BC Libraries Beta is our new testing lab.
 This a place for us to try out new ideas and share them with the Boston College community.
 Some of these ideas may become new features and services.
 Others may change over time or merge with existing services.

 ### We need your help